 Welcome to the website for The Confessional Presbyterian, a journal for discussion of Presbyterian doctrine & practice.
 See our About page for background on the purpose and scope of the journal.
-We released our eighth issue at the end of 2012 (see contents below) and are currently accepting submissions for the 2013 which will be the ninth volume of the journal.
-Articles on Southern Presbyterianism and James Thornwell are particularly of interest.
-All back issues remain in print (2005–2011) and available in the Store.
-Purchase the 2012 issue here.
-To view table of contents for past issues see our articles page or see our updated author index for a listing of published material by author.
-We are currently accepting submissions for consideration for the 2013 issue.
+We have just gone to print with our tenth issue and expect to ship copies right at the end of the year, D. V. Subscribe now in our online Store and also purchase back issues.
+To view table of contents for past issues (v1-8) see our articles page or the author index for a listing of published material by author.

 By C. N. Willborn